skip to main content

 • Pay the $50 application fee, and

-If you are looking for more in-depth information on the requirements and steps for becoming a substitute teacher in Illinois, check out our complete guide
+For more in-depth information on the requirements and steps for becoming a substitute teacher in Illinois, check out our Complete guide to substitute teaching in Illinois.

 How to become a substitute teacher in New Jersey